 If you are anxious about interviewing, starting a job, or any other part of the employment process, you can likely benefit from the help of a career counselor.

-Career counselors will often read over your cover letter, help with resume writing, and interview prep.
-If you want career services specific to your current career, you can find assistance within your industry.
+Career counselors will often read over your cover letter, help with resume writing, and assist with interview preparation as well.

 How can I get a high-paying job with no experience?